Live Webinar:

 Send us a proposal.
 Include:

-Most jurisdictions approve CLE credit for courses in the following categories: (a) Standard (substantive and procedural law); (b) Ethics; (c) Diversity and Elimination of Bias; (d) Professional Development; (f) Law Office Management.
+Most jurisdictions approve CLE credit for courses in the following categories: (a) Standard (substantive and procedural law); (b) Ethics; (c) Diversity or Elimination of Bias; (d) Professional Development; (f) Law Office Management.
 A growing number of jurisdictions are adding "Attorney Well-Being" and "Law and Literature" to the list.

 Teaching credit.
 Most jurisdictions authorize attorneys to claim CLE credit for teaching a CLE course.
 Rules vary from state to state.
 In Minnesota, CLE credit may be claimed for teaching a live in-person course or an online webinar, but not for an on-demand course.
-You may claim 1 credit for every 60 minutes spent teaching and preparing the presentation.
+You may claim 1 credit for every 60 minutes spent teaching and 1 credit for each hour spent preparing the presentation.
 Unlike some other states, Minnesota does not specify a limit on the number of credit hours that may be claimed for preparation time.
 Echion has no control over how many hours of preparation time an instructor reports.
 Instructors are advised to be truthful in their reporting of preparation time.

 Additional requirements for certain courses.
 Some courses are subject to additional regulatory requirements.
 These vary depending on the jurisdiction.
 In Minnesota, for example, an "Elimination of Bias" course cannot talk solely about bias in society in general.
 Instead, the course content must be directly related to the legal profession, the practice of law or the administration of justice.